From Orphan to High-Flyer is now for sale! Click here to order your copy!

 And much, much more.

 You will also be given a fascinating insight into the role of the RAF during the first decade of the Cold War in the Mediterranean with detailed accounts of the exercises that Denis undertook while flying across the region, captaining an iconic Lancaster Bomber.
 All of this is wonderfully woven with personal stories which give it a beautiful human touch.
 Stories that will have you shaking your head in amazement, like:

 - Memories of cycling around Malta.

-- How Denis accidently ripped off the end of a small boy’s thumb while at the controls of a Lancaster.
+- How Denis accidentally ripped off the end of a small boy’s thumb while at the controls of a Lancaster.

-- The woman who was unfortunately crushed to death by a lorry.
+- The woman who was tragically crushed to death by a lorry.